 To speed up the recovery of the prescription even more, a new item has been introduced on the file in the “deliverable drugs” menu.
 Here you can view the list of prescribed drugs to be collected at the pharmacy.

 In this way, both users and pharmacists get a further simplification without changing the relationship between doctor and patient.
 Furthermore, within the health dossier it is possible to find the copy of the red recipe issued by the doctor, which cannot be printed or reused, as well as the electronic recipe reminder, which instead can be printed, reprinted and delivered to the patient from the doctor.

 Further news on the Connecting Healthcare are coming from Farmindustria.
-Digitization is truly revolutionizing the integration of patient data, with benefits in improving performance and processes.
-In fact, from a simple product, the drug becomes an interconnected product, combined with devices, diagnostics, medtech and caregiving, assuming an increasingly important role in ehealth.
+Digitisation is truly revolutionising the integration of patient data, with benefits in improving performance and processes.
+In fact, from a simple product, the drug becomes an interconnected product, combined with devices, diagnostics, medtech and caregiving, assuming an increasingly important role in e-health.

-In the coming years, with the improvement of the availability of clinical data that will also facilitate patients’ care, through telemedicine and telemonitoring of chronic patients, examinations and hospitalizations will be reduced.
+In the coming years, with the improvement of the availability of clinical data that will also facilitate patients’ care, through telemedicine and telemonitoring of chronic patients, examinations and hospitalisations will be reduced.

 Here the problem of the skills needed to recognize the fake news in the medical sector comes into play, so it is necessary to promote the dissemination of safe information sources.
 Moreover, digital skills will also be useful to recognize, among the many apps available in the stores, those that really improve digital access to health facilities.